 The adverse selection problem is by no means unique to the world of insurance.
 If sellers in any industry have more information than buyers, the latter is automatically disadvantaged, and are likely to be overcharged.

-One example of adverse selection in the marketplace is that of used car sales.
+One example is in the marketplace is that of used car sales.
 A car dealership might be aware that a car they are selling has a major flaw, one that is not immediately apparent to buyers.
 The dealership may fail to divulge this information and sell the car for more than it is worth; the buyer is effectively swindled.

 Moral Hazard vs. Adverse Selection